Applied Environmental Research Center

 Who is AERC?

-The Applied Environmental Research Center (AERC) is one of eight centers of the UAA Business Enterprise Institute.
+The Applied Environmental Research Center (AERC) is part of the UAA Office of Research.
 Our mission is to collect, analyze, and apply environmental, natural, and cultural resource data for optimal management of public lands.
-Our current scope of work includes active and formerly used defense sites in Alaska, Hawaii, Japan, Korea and the Pacific Islands.
-We anticipate broadening services and activities to include other public land owners and managers.
+Our scope of work includes active and former projects in Alaska, Hawaii, Japan, Korea and the Pacific Islands.

 AERC provides technical assistance as well as applied research, including: